lochbrunner/symbolic-reasoning/README.md

 ## Roadmap

 * Fitting :heavy_check_mark:
-* Parsing of binary operators :soon:
+* Parsing of binary operators :soon: (Using nom)
-* Randomly generating of calculations :x:
+* Randomly generating of calculations :x: (tracing)
+* Broothforce breath first search and pattern matching for undoing generated calculations
 * Adapter to TensorFlow :x:
 * Modeling and Training :x:
 * Using inferencing for solving manual and generated calculations :x: